westmarktalentgroup/westmark-website/docs/COMPONENT_LIBRARY.md

   - Behavior: All panels start collapsed, only one can be open at a time
   - Icons: Downward chevron (▼) for collapsed, upward chevron (▲) for expanded

-### Current Opportunities Component (Updated Implementation)
+### Current Opportunities Component (Responsive Implementation)

 #### Purpose
-Display job listings in a single row with flexbox layout and square images.
-This component shows 4 job opportunities in a horizontal layout that maintains single-row display across all screen sizes.
+Display job listings with responsive layout that adapts to different screen sizes.
+Shows 4 job opportunities with proper spacing and readability across all devices.

 #### HTML Structure
 ```html